Right Arrow

 A forklift operator reverses in a crowded loading area.
 A pedestrian, obscured by stacked drums, is struck and pinned, suffering multiple fractures.

-Root Causes & Impact:
+Root causes & impact:

 Struck-by incidents are common in busy yards and inside plants, especially where pedestrian and vehicle paths cross.
 Lack of spotters, poor visibility, and inadequate separation are frequent causes.
 These events cause crushing injuries, amputations, and death.